nix-community/napalm/README.md

 	# `prev` - Current set that will be passed to mkDerivation
 	customPatchPackages."react-native"."0.65.0" = pkgs: prev: {
 		EXAMPLE_ENV_VAR = "XYZ";
+		dontBuild = false;
 		buildPhase = ''
 		# You can copy some stuff here or run some custom stuff
 		'';
 	};
 }
 ```

-## How it works ?
+## How does Napalm work ?

-TODO
+These are general steps that Napalm makes when building packages (if you want to learn more, see source code of `default.nix`):

+1. Napalm loads all `package-lock.json` files and parses them.
+Then it fetches all specified packages into the Nix Store.
+2. (optional) Napalm patches npm packages and stores their output in new location.
+Then uses this location as default package location in Nix Store.
+3. Napalm creates snapshot that consists of packages names, version and paths to locations in Nix Store that contain them.
+4. (optional) Napalm patches `package-lock.json` integrity if the packages were patched, so that they will work with `npm install`.
+5. Napalm sets up `napalm-registry` which as a main argument accepts snapshot of npm packages and them serves them as if it was npm registry server.
+6. Napalm sets up npm so that it thinks `napalm-registry` server is default npm registry server.
+7. Napalm overrides npm which allows using custom npm hooks (every time it is called) as well as some other default patching activities.
+8. Napalm calls all the npm commands.
+9. Napalm installs everything automatically or based on what was specified in `installPhase`.

 ## Napalm - a lightweight npm registry

-Under the hood napalm uses its own package regitry.
+Under the hood napalm uses its own package registry.
 The registry is available
 in [default.nix](./default.nix) as `napalm-registry`.

 ```